 Keeping meetings agenda tailored

 One of the most important things about a good plan is how it fits our lifestyle.
-Everyone has different routines, priorities, and habits.
+Everyone has different routines, priorities, webinars, and habits.
 One works much better and thinks more efficiently from the very morning, while for the other serious, business conversations do not exist before the afternoon coffee.
 It is important to keep these purely human factors in mind when scheduling meetings.

 Everyone responsible for the CEO's calendar should also consider the travel time to a given meeting.
 While COVID-19 has made the vast majority of meetings remote mode, we hope that the conference rooms will return to favor after the pandemic.
 After all, 76% of businesspeople prefer face to face meetings.